 - Pre-school & Child Care Center Lead Teacher, Assistant Teacher

 - Self Employed: Child Care or Nursery School Owner

 - Family Child Care Provider

 - Child Care Center Director (Bachelor’s Degree required)

 - Certification requirements are increasing for Early Care and Education providers.
-Associate and Bachelor Degrees will be necessary to work in child care facilities and Head Start programs by 2013.
+Associate and Bachelor Degrees are necessary to work in lead positions in child care facilities and Head Start programs.

 - Changes in society, economic community development initiatives, and the workforce demand an increase in the availability of high-quality early child care and education options for families and children from infancy to pre-kindergarten.

 - SUNY Canton BBA in Early Childhood Care and Management

 - SUNY Plattsburgh* (Child and Family Services)